 You now have the perfect excuse for a friend or relative to help with cutting your lawn.
 Those with grass allergies should avoid cutting the grass where possible, as this can exacerbate their symptoms.

 Not only is smoking bad for your health as a carcinogenic, the NHS recommend that you do not smoke if you have allergies, as it makes your symptoms worse15.

 Low pollen levels.
 Breathe easy.
 My Pollen App provides forecasts so you can be prepared for higher levels.

 Fair pollen levels.
 Start to get into the routine of changing your clothes once you home to wash off any pollen.
 Keep an eye on your pollen count in your area.

 High pollen levels.
 Try reducing your pollen exposure indoors by closing the windows, replacing air conditioning filters and following our top tips!

 Track your pollen levels outdoors and optimize your air quality indoors for a healthy environment.

-Buy Wave Mini and get My Pollen Levels.
+Buy any Airthings air quality monitor and get My Pollen Levels.

 My Pollen Levels is free to all customers with a smart Airthings monitor via the Airthings app.